 What is lateral thinking, and why is it important?

 We’ve all heard the theory of how some people are left-brained while others are right-brained.
 Left-brained are thought to be logical and analytical, while right-brainers are supposed to be creative and artistic.
 Using this theory, one can gauge the professional inclinations of right and left-brainers and how they think.
 However, who are lateral thinkers?
 What is their place in the professional world?
-Moreover, how does hiring a lateral thinker help an organisation?
+Moreover, how does hiring a lateral thinker help an organization?

 This skill helps by strengthening one’s creativity and innovation, leading to increased productivity and profit in any given field.
 In today’s day and age, superior quality and services are vital but not sufficient in supply.
 Creativity and innovation are the two essential elements that will ensure enduring universal success across professional fields and set one apart from the competition.